MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-known-issues.md

 - **IIS web server** deployments that restrict site access using ACL permissions with only computer accounts, or groups of computer accounts, will fail.
 Authentication strategies that limit access to only computer accounts or groups of computer accounts will also fail.

   **Recommendation**:
-  - On your web sites, enable Kerberos authentication. ??Do you mean Azure AD Kerberos??
+  - On your web sites, enable Negotiate authentication.
   - Update your web server apps to use Azure AD authentication.
 For more information, go to [Migrate application authentication to Azure Active Directory](/azure/active-directory/manage-apps/migrate-application-authentication-to-azure-active-directory).

-  Additional resources:
+  More resources:

   - [IIS Authentication `<windowsAuthentication>`](/iis/configuration/system.webserver/security/authentication/windowsauthentication/)
   - [IIS Security Authorization `<authorization>`](/iis/configuration/system.webserver/security/authorization/)